"Swiss Fake" Pocket Watches

 In the mid to late 1800s, American watch companies were producing some of the finest watches in the world, and American railroad-grade watches were in high demand.
 They were also expensive: a high-grade American railroad watch could cost the equivalent of a month's wages in many cases, and for many, the price was simply out of reach.

-In an effort to earn a share of the lucrative American watch market, Swiss watch manufacturers began producing watches which closely resembled American railroad-grade pocket watches, but which sold at a lower price.
+In an effort to earn a share of the lucrative American watch market, Swiss watch manufacturers began producing watches which superficially resembled American railroad-grade pocket watches, but which were of lower quality and sold at a lower price.
 Many of these watches had names which closely resembled the names or initials of American manufacturers and watch models.
-For example, the American Hampden brand was copied with watches marked "Hampton", Elgin was copied as "Elfin", and the Illinois "Bunn Special" might become the "Benn Special" on a Swiss fake.
-And not just the names were similar, as many of these imitation watches used designs and plate layouts which were nearly identical to well-known American brands.
+For example, the American Hampden brand was copied with watches marked "Hampton", Elgin was copied as "Elfin", and Waltham's "A.W.W.Co" became "B.W.W.Co" as in the photo below.
+And not just the names were similar, as many of these "counterfeit" watches used designs and plate layouts which were nearly identical to well-known American brands.

 In 1871, Congress passed a law requiring that all watches be marked with the country of origin... a law which remains in effect to this day.
 At first, the Swiss manufacturers tried to skirt this law by printing the word "Swiss" in very tiny letters on the watch, or disguising the "Swiss" marking amidst other ornate engravings on the movement.
 These watches were of inferior quality to the American brands they were intended to imitate, and It seems clear that the intent of the Swiss manufacturers was to deceive the watch buyer into thinking they were buying an American railroad-grade watch when, in fact, they were not.

 (Some would argue that deceptive practices by Swiss manufacturers toward the American watch consumer continue to this day.
 Read here to learn more).